-Using Mnemonics Using Hex Values BRA x"00" or x"20" x"00"
+Using Hex Values x"20" x"00"

 When the opcode and operand are put into program memory at x"06", they look like this:

 When the CPU begins executing the program, it will perform the following steps:

 The program counter begins at x"06", meaning that this address is the location of the instruction opcode.
 The PC address is put on the address bus using the MAR and a read is performed.
 The information read from memory (e.g., the opcode) is placed into the instruction register.
 The PC is then incremented to point to the next address in program memory.
 After this step, the PC holds x"07" and the IR holds x"20".